 - part of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap, but the flag interFrequencyConfig-NoGap-r16 is not configured by the Network.

-- SSB-based inter-frequency measurement in clause 9.3.9 for UE supporting [NeedForGaps-r18] and reporting [‘nogap-nointerruption’] for this inter-frequency layer via [NeedForGapInfoNR-r18], when all of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap.
+- SSB-based inter-frequency measurement as defined in clause 9.3.1 for UE supporting nr-NeedForInterruptionReport-r18 and reporting no-gap-no-interruptionfor this inter-frequency layer via NeedForInterruptionInfoNR-r18, when all of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap.

-- SSB-based inter-frequency measurement in clause 9.3.9 for UE supporting [NeedForGaps-r18] and reporting [‘nogap-withinterruption’] for this inter-frequency layer via [NeedForGapInfoNR-r18], when
+- SSB-based inter-frequency measurement as defined in clause 9.3.1 for UE supporting nr-NeedForInterruptionReport-r18 and reporting no-gap-with-interruption for this inter-frequency layer via NeedForInterruptionInfoNR-r18, when

 - all of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap, or